NajiAntoun/DataCleansing/CodeBook.md

 run_analysis.R

 ### Pre-requesites
-the script uses the data.table library and should be installed as a pre-requesite.
+the script uses the data.table library which should be installed as a pre-requesite.

 ### Usage
-1. unzip the *getdata-projectfiles-UCI HAR Dataset.zip* zip file in your working directory
+1. unzip the *getdata-projectfiles-UCI HAR Dataset.zip* zip file in your R working directory
-2. make sure that the pre-requesites stated in the previous chapter are met
+2. make sure that all the pre-requesites stated in the previous chapter are met
 3. execute the run_analysis.R script